vchaps67/studious-computing-machine/README.md

 Projects

-# IRSF Fraud Detection using Supervised and Unsupervised Machine Learning
+Project 1:  IRSF Fraud Detection using Supervised and Unsupervised Machine Learning

 This project simulates and detects International Revenue Share Fraud (IRSF) using synthetic Call Detail Records (CDRs).
 We explore both supervised and unsupervised learning models to identify anomalous calling behavior and compare their performance.